 The Role of Discipline in Attaining Goals

 Another important role discipline plays is in helping us to achieve our goals in life.
 It accomplishes this by enabling us to control our behaviors, emotions and impulses, so we can focus on what we’re trying to achieve.
-Modern life provides a never-ending onslaught of distractions that easily overwhelm weaker minds.
+Modern life provides a never-ending onslaught of distractions that can easily overwhelm weaker minds.
 The more disciplined you are, the easier it is to resist the lure of instant gratification in favor of more meaningful accomplishments.

 These goals may involve getting a higher education and entering the job market.
 Whether you want to be an automotive technician or an accountant, you’re going to have to work for the piece of paper that says you’re qualified to do the work.
 It’s assumed that if you put that much effort into learning the fundamentals, you should be able to handle an entry-level position.